TheWeeezel/gatsby-starter-grommetv2-netlifycms/src/pages/landing/index.md

 ---
-landingHeading: "This is a Landing"
+landingHeading: This is a Landing Page
-subtitle: "To work or not to work"
+subtitle: To work or not to work
-backgroundImage: "/img/yves-moret-unsplash.jpg"
+backgroundImage: /img/yves-moret-unsplash.jpg
 ---